twadada/multilingual-nlm/README.md

 # Usage

 ## Preprocess
 First, run preprocess.py to preprocess data before training.
-For instance, you can preprocess train files 'train.fr', 'train.de' and 'train.en' as follows:
+For instance, you can preprocess train files `'train.fr', 'train.de' and 'train.en'` as follows:

 ```
 python -train train.fr train.de train.en -V_min_freq 5 5 3  -save_name frdeen
 ```

-This code generates 'data/frdeen_inputs.txt', 'data/frdeen.data' and 'data/frdeen.vocab', which are used for training models.
+This code generates in 'data' directory `'frdeen_inputs.txt', 'frdeen.data' and 'frdeen.vocab'`, which are used for training models.
 What it does is to build vocabularies that include words used at least 5, 5, and 3 times in 'train.fr', 'train.de', and 'train.en', respectively.
 Instead of the 'V_min_freq' option, you may set vocabulary sizes (-V) or feed vocabulary files (-V_files) for each language.

 ## Train
 Run train.py to obtain multilingual embeddings.
 Set the name of the saved preprocessed data (frdeen) for the '-data' argument.
 In our paper, we used the following options for the low-resource conditions (50k sentences for each language).